Common Lisp the Language, 2nd Edition

 Accesses the expected-type slot of a given condition, which

-must be of type type-error
+must be of type type-error.
+Users of

-conditions are expected to fill this slot with
+type-error conditions are expected to fill this slot with

 an object that is a valid Common Lisp type specifier.